nneijs/fluent/README.md

 ## Installation

-Please, copy the **bot.py** file and put it in your script, then run the .py file and type "sks i redux"
+First, make sure to have [Python installed in your device](https://python.org/download), copy the **bot.py** file and put it in your script, then run the .py file and type "sks i redux"

 ***COMING SOON***